 What should I do?
 There is nothing you need to do at this time.

 What happened?
 What is being done?
 We missed taking several samples.
-We have or will take the samples in the future.
+We have or will take the samples

 We anticipate resolving the problem: The problem has been resolved or will be resolved as soon as the samples are taken.